 A couple of minutes walk from the Florence station is the splendid marble facade of Basilica of Santa Maria Novella.
-The large nave looks impressive with a row of corinthian columns, vaulted ceiling and the magnificent stained glass windows in the aisles.
-The frescoes on the interior of the church are excellent piece of art.
+The large nave looks impressive with a row of Corinthian columns, vaulted ceiling and the magnificent stained glass windows in the aisles.
+The frescoes on the interior of the church are an excellent piece of art.

 The streets were jam-packed with tourists and souvenir vendors.
 Florence is more like an open-air museum teeming with monuments and every building exuding history.